 The ability of everyone to resolve their legal issues is vital to a just society.
 We are committed to ensuring legal aid and other forms of legal support are available to those who need it.

-Since the introduction of LASPO, there have been significant developments in our justice system.
+The consultations that preceded LASPO were published over 7 years ago, and since this time there have been significant developments in our justice system.
 This includes the processes through which people can access legal advice.
 We have seen changes in our courts and tribunals service, which are also apparent more generally in the rapid technological advancements seen across society over the past 7 years.
+The aim of the post-implementation review (PIR) is to conduct an evidence based assessment of the impact of the policies implemented under the ‘Legal Aid Reform’ (LAR) and ‘Legal Aid Transformation’ (LAT) programmes.
+The success of the policies will be assessed against the implementation objectives as set out in the Coalition Government’s response to the ‘Reform of Legal Aid in England and Wales Consultation’, published in June 2011.
+These were:

-The aim of PIR will be to assess the impact of the set of policies introduced by and since LASPO, but also use this opportunity to inform its wider consideration on the future of legal support in the justice system.
+The PIR process also provides the opportunity to inform the government’s wider consideration on the future of legal support in the justice system.

 As part of the engagement process, Ministry of Justice (MOJ) officials have led consultative groups formed from organisations and academics representing a cross section of the justice system.
 These meetings took place in April 2018 and focused on the four themes: criminal justice, family justice, civil justice and the advice and third sector.
 The agendas for those meetings can be found above.
 Further consultative group meetings have been scheduled later in the year with a focus on how individuals navigate through the justice system at present.